-- Through the Vice President at Large, report annually to the SIAM Council on Membership Committee activities including any recommended actions, and to the SIAM Board, as appropriate.
+- Through the Vice President for Equity, Diversity and Inclusion, report annually to the SIAM Council on Membership Committee activities including any recommended actions, and to the SIAM Board, as appropriate.

 The Committee shall make recommendations to the Council (which the Council may then carry to the Board) on several issues.
 These may include, but are not limited to:

 - Proposed actions for changes in or additions to new products or services, based upon input from members or member surveys.